kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

   stated.
 - 2026-09-22: third review pass; the tolerance is opt-in through the option even with the gate enabled, grace refinement moved to the beta criteria.
+- 2026-09-26: PRR review.
+Rollback signals and SLIs reworded around node readiness and pod start latency, `auto` by default and a health SLI added to the beta criteria.

 ## Drawbacks